drugilsberg/paccmann/README.md

 `paccmann` is a package for drug sensitivity prediction and is the core component of the repo.

-The package provide a toolbox of learning models for IC50 prediction using drug's chemical properties and tissue-specific cell lines gene expression.
+The package provides a toolbox of learning models for IC50 prediction using drug's chemical properties and tissue-specific cell lines gene expression.

 ## Installation